 That said, put away the Pinterest images of styled tables and instead keep to simple things and don’t worry too much about your house because a dinner like this is intended to be about meeting each other where you are at.
 Being present and far from perfect, because those perfect moments never happen in anything too neatly put together but where simplicity meets reality.
 That’s my theory anyway.
 Okay so here is how we do this!

 We decided on our group because we all knew each other and had a lot of connections.
 We had kids in similar ages and were at similar phases of life.
-We saw each other regularly but not in an intimate setting a ton.
+Planned to see each other regularly but not in an intimate setting a ton.
 So it felt natural.
 We all had broken through the acquaintance barrier already.

 Set simple rules like “One Friday a month and the host does the main” for instance.
 This keeps things simple and makes it easy to find the space.
 You can also set rules about food too if necessary like “have gluten-free options” or “no-cheese”.
 It makes sure everyone is spoken for.